- A referral is submitted to the 504 Coordinator and opens a 504 file.

 - If the student is determined eligible, the 504 Coordinator is responsible for ensuring the student’s 504 plan is reviewed annually or whenever information is received that indicates a need for review.
 For review meetings, the 504 team will reconvene and complete the Section 504 Review Report.
 Eligibility for Section 504 plans will need to be re-determined at least every three years.

-Parents with questions about the supports in place for their student’s success at Loveland Classical Schools may email the teacher of the course in which a student is struggling and the site School Counselor, Mrs. Jacobson for the K-8 program and High School Counselor, Mrs. Katers for the high school.
+Parents with questions about the supports in place for their student’s success at Loveland Classical Schools may email the teacher of the course in which a student is struggling and the site School Counselor, Mrs. Bryson for the K-5 program and Upper School Counselor, Mrs. Katers for the 6-12 program.